What Is High-Functioning Bipolar Disorder?

 Research suggests that online therapy can help individuals navigate the symptoms of bipolar disorder.
 For example, researchers in one study concluded that online therapy can be effective in the treatment of bipolar disorder in a collaborative-care program.
 Four hundred participants with bipolar disorder received treatment via videoconferencing.
 Rates of participation were similar to those at a facility that treats people with bipolar disorder.
 Improvements in several clinical indices were found in participants who completed the program.

-BetterHelp has licensed online therapists who have expertise in bipolar disorder and can help you manage the symptoms.
+BetterHelp hosts licensed online therapists who have expertise in bipolar disorder and can help you manage the symptoms.
 With BetterHelp, you can participate in therapy remotely, which can be helpful if a depressive episode makes leaving home difficult.
 You’ll also have the option of reaching out to your therapist outside of sessions; so, if you have a question about bipolar disorder, you can send your therapist a message, and they’ll respond when they’re able.
 A licensed mental health provider can help you learn how your specific bipolar disorder symptoms manifest and work with you to manage them.
-Read below for reviews of BetterHelp therapists from people who have sought help for similar challenges.

 Takeaway

 High-functioning bipolar disorder is a way of describing an individual’s ability to manage certain symptoms.
 While someone with high-functioning bipolar disorder may appear to be experiencing less severe effects, there are several mental, physical, and emotional symptoms of the disorder that may still significantly impact their life.
-If you’re living with bipolar disorder or a similar challenge, know that help is available.
 Getting matched with a licensed therapist online can be the first step toward navigating bipolar disorder and living the healthy, happy life you deserve.

 Find support for bipolar disorder symptoms